Mungage/Roachlife/readme.md

 1. Get a character to move inside of the game's console.
 2. Establish the game's engine.
 3. Implement the actual game map and make a character move on it
+4. Implement the procedural map generator
+5. Refactor the code and change casing to underscores